quanghuy0497/Writing-in-the-Sciences/Unit 05 - The Original Manuscript/README.md

 		+ What the data suggest
 			+ The finding **_confirms_**...
 		+ **_Example_**:
-			_Information **was** available for 7799 current cigarette smokers.
+			_"Information **was** available for 7799 current cigarette smokers.
 Of these, 1216 (16%) **were** classified as hardcore smokers.
 Table 1 **gives** characteristics of all the smokers.
 The most striking difference **was** that hardcore **were** about 10 years older on average and **tended** to be more dependent on tobacco.
 Significantly more hardcore smokers **had** manual occupations, **lived** in rented accommodation, and **had completed** their full-time education by the age of 16 years.
-There **was** no difference by sex._
+There **was** no difference by sex."_
 	+ Use the **active voice**!
 		+ More lively!
 		+ Since you can talk about the subjects of your experiments, "we" can be used sparingly while maintaining the active voice!
 		+ **_Example_**:
-			_To test whether it was appropriate to exclude a measure of cigarette dependence from our criteria for defining hardcore smoking, **we compared** attitudes and beliefs by dependence in hardcore and other smokers (table 4).
+			_"To test whether it was appropriate to exclude a measure of cigarette dependence from our criteria for defining hardcore smoking, **we compared** attitudes and beliefs by dependence in hardcore and other smokers (table 4).
 For most items, **beliefs were** similar in low and high dependence hardcore smokers but strikingly different from those of other smokers.
 For example, almost 60% of both low and high-dependency non-hardcore **smokers agreed** that improved health would be a major benefit from quitting whereas among hardcore smokers only 27% of low dependency and 32% of high dependency smokers agreed.
-Similar **differentiation** in beliefs by hardcore smoking status, but not dependence level, **emerged** for other items, especially those related to health._
+Similar **differentiation** in beliefs by hardcore smoking status, but not dependence level, **emerged** for other items, especially those related to health."_
 				=> Active voice, past tense
 				=> Nice, lively, easy to read
 				=> Only use subject "we" once.